JessicaML/mixcloud-fe-task/app/README.md

 Please find a video demo the the root directory.

 - Adds storybook to build the component.
-- Fetches the new followers from the API provideded.
+- Fetches the new followers from the API provided.
 - Pass the followers data to the NotificationContainer component.

 - On page mount, save the first 3 followers to `activeNotifs` and the rest to `waitingNotifs`.